-Safety Scrutiny Attempt Score = 100 (Directly not in overall score, Only to calculate Engineering Excellence Score) Team clearing Safety Scrutiny is less attempt will get maximum score and other teams will get relative scoring
+Safety Scrutiny Attempt Score = 100 (Directly not in overall score, only to calculate Engineering Excellence Score) Team clearing Safety Scrutiny is less attempt will get maximum score and other teams will get relative scoring

-Score) Team will least weight will get maximum score and other teams will get relative scoring Hot Pit Access Score = 100 (Directly not in overall score, Only to calculate Engineering Excellence Score) Teams using the hot pit for least number of times during the entire main event will get maximum marks and other teams will get relative score.
+Light Weight Score = 100 (Directly not in overall score, only to calculate Engineering Excellence Score) Team will least weight will get maximum score, and other teams will get relative scores.
+Hot Pit Access Score = 100 (Directly not in overall score, only to calculate Engineering Excellence

+Score) Teams using the hot pit for least number of times during the entire main event will get maximum marks and other teams will get relative scores.
 Teams not using hot pit even once to clear TI will get maximum marks.

-Brake Attempt Score = 100 (Directly not in overall score, Only to calculate Engineering Excellence Score) Team clearing brake test is less attempt will get maximum score and other teams will get relative scoring.
+Brake Attempt Score = 100 (Directly not in overall score, only to calculate Engineering Excellence Score) Team clearing brake test is less attempt will get maximum score and other teams will get relative scoring.

-Design and Acceleration score directly from event.
+Design and Acceleration scores directly from event.

-Teams not able to complete any of the above event used for engineering excellence will get zero score for engineering excellence irrespective of performance in other events.
+Teams not able to complete any of the above events used for engineering excellence will get zero score for engineering excellence irrespective of performance in other events.